mlrun/mlrun/docs/change-log/index.md

 Starting with v1.3.0, and continuing in subsequent releases, obsolete functions are getting removed from the code.

 **Deprecated and removed from v1.3.0 code**<br>
-The following MLRun APIs have been deprecated since at least v1.0.0 and are now removed from the code:
+These MLRun APIs have been deprecated since at least v1.0.0 and were removed from the code:

 | Deprecated/removed                   | Use instead                                   |
 | ------------------------------------ | --------------------------------------------- |